kubernetes/sig-security/sig-security-assessments/README.md

 for next steps.

 ## Getting Involved
-If you would like to participate in the SIG-Security Security Self-assessment subject please join the SIG-Security [mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-security) to be added to meeting invites.
+If you would like to participate in the SIG Security Self-assessment area of work, please join the SIG Security [mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-security) to be added to meeting invites.

 ## Leadership